acuminous/power-merge/README.md

 #### Custom Commands
-power-merge commands are easy to write, once you understand that they must be expressed as a  function which returns a function.
-The other function takes the command configuration parameters, the inner function takes the context and facts, e.g.
+power-merge commands are easy to write, once you understand that they must be expressed as a function that returns a function.
+The outer function takes the command's configuration parameters, the inner function takes the context and facts, e.g.

 ```js
 var debug = require('debug')('power-merge:commands:stars')